 He has performed on several occasions as organist and continuist with the choral ensemble "Ad Libitum", based in Calolziocorte and directed by Daniela Garghentini, featuring a broad repertoire ranging from German Baroque (Schutz, Praetorius, Pachelbel, J.S.
 Bach) to late French romanticism (Gabriel Fauré).

-He received several awards in many piano competitions held in Italian and European venues.
+He received several awards in many piano, organ and chamber music competitions held in Italian and European venues.

 He has recorded CDs on the historical organs of Brenzio, Consiglio di Rumo (2011) and S. Maria in Campagna in Ponte in Valtellina (2015) for Torculus Records (Milan), as well as a CD of Christmas Renaissance music, "Por engañar el diablo" (Torculus Records - 2015), with the ensemble "La Chambre du Roy René".